Ottoman cuisine: Fish

-Fruits, nuts & seeds
+Fruits, nuts and seeds

 Many different fruits and nuts are recorded in the palace records.
 Pomegranates were sourced from villages around the Marmara Sea. Üsküdar's fields and meadows had been converted to vineyards by the end of the 16th century.
 Oranges were not introduced until the 18th century, tangerines even later.
 Bananas, pineapples and other tropical fruits are not mentioned in any known records from the 19th-century imperial kitchens.

 Fruits were used to make sharbat and compotes.
 Sugar was too expensive for all but the wealthiest members of Ottoman society, and desserts, compotes and sharbat were more likely to be sweetened with dry fruits, molasses or honey.
 There were hundreds of shops in 17th-century Istanbul specializing in preparations of the Ottoman-style compote hoşaf, often taken at the end of a meal.

 Cakes and bread with poppy seed filling had been consumed in Byzantium since Roman times, a tradition that continued under the Ottoman Turks, entering Central European cuisine and the related culinary culture of Ashkenazi Jews.